Perez's 3-run homer in 7th lifts Royals over Red Sox 7-3 - WHIZ News

 UP NEXT

 The Red Sox and Royals will play the second game of a four-game series Friday night.
-RHP Zack Greinke (3-6, 4.41 ERA) will start for KC, with Boston’s starter to be determined.
+RHP Zack Greinke (3-6, 4.41 ERA) will start for KC against Boston’s Josh Winckowski (4-5, 5.00 ERA).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports